nlspt/nlb-nas-corporate/_former-ford-factory/1a-visit-opening-hours.md

 ---
 ### OPENING HOURS

-Inline with safe reopening measures under Phase 2, The Former Ford Factory will open from 11:00 am to 4:00 pm.
+Inline with safe reopening measures under Phase 2, The Former Ford Factory will open from 11:00am to 4:00pm daily, except Mondays.
 All visits to Fomer Ford Factory are via online booking only.

 To make a booking and for more information on online booking, please go to: go.gov.sg/library-visit-booking